BMarkley/CrosshairCursor/README.md

 <code># make install</code>
 (as superuser).

 Compilation is now complete.
-All that's left to do is run For a foreground terminal application:
+All that's left to do is run the program.
+For a foreground terminal application:
 <code>$ CrosshairCursor</code>
 For a background application: